joshnuss/vite-plugin-collections/README.md

 ## Types

-The plugin will generate a file `collections.d.ts`.
+Types definitions are generated in `collections.d.ts`.

 Add it to your `tsconfig.json`:

 ```json
 "files": [